sabyrzhan/learning-progress/software_engineering.md

 * contract based API

 ## RAP - Reused Abstraction Principle
 There should be minimum three extending classes of interface or abstract class to remain seperately.
-Otherwise extreme amount of abstraction will increase the capability of easy maintenance and understanding the architecture.
+Otherwise extreme amount of abstraction will increase the capability of easy maintenance and add additional complexity to understand.
+Base steps to acheive the principle:
+1. begin with concrete implementation of behavior
+2. search for similar behaviors in other places
+3. apply "rule of three" principle